DocPedia: Unleashing the Power of Large Multimodal Model in the Frequency Domain for Versatile Document Understanding: Related work

 To address this issue, prevailing OCR-free models excel in generating token sequences for varied responses and structured information synthesis, thereby offering enhanced insights and versatility in content creation and inquiry response.
 Typically, LLaVAR~\cite{zhang2023llavar} enhances document understanding by improving interaction skills with humans and boosting performance on text-rich image tasks, building upon its predecessor LLaVA~\cite{liu2023visual} with advanced visual instruction tuning techniques.
 Based on the large multimodal model mPLUG-Owl~\cite{ye2023mplug}, mPLUG-DocOwl~\cite{ye2023mplug-doc} integrates a unified instruction tuning strategy across diverse document data.
 UniDoc~\cite{feng2023unidoc} combines foundational OCR learning with text-rich image comprehension tasks, markedly boosting text scene image understanding.
 Despite their strong representational skills and world knowledge from extensively pre-trained CLIP-ViT~\cite{radford2021learning} and large language models, these methods are limited to processing images with larger, sparser text due to the pre-trained visual models' lower resolution constraints.
 StrucTexTv2~\cite{yu2023structextv2} employs self-supervised pre-training for document images, adeptly integrating masked image and language modeling~\cite{he2022masked,devlin2018bert} to enhance performance.
 Donut~\cite{kim2022ocr} introduces an end-to-end trainable model that overcomes OCR limitations by using a synthetic document image generator for pre-training, enhancing performance in document understanding tasks.
 Pix2Struct~\cite{lee2023pix2struct} through its unique pretraining on web page screenshots parsed into HTML, introduces a variable-resolution input and integrated language-vision approach.
 As an evolution of Kosmos-2~\cite{peng2023kosmos}, Kosmos-2.5~\cite{lv2023kosmos} processes text-rich images, skillfully blending spatial text block creation and structured markdown generation in a streamlined, decoder-only model.
 UReader~\cite{ye2023ureader} innovatively employs a shape-adaptive cropping module for high-resolution image processing.
+Monkey~\cite{li2023monkey} innovates LMMs with patch-based high-resolution processing and multi-level description, improving detail capture and context in visual-textual tasks.
+TextMonkey~\cite{liu2024textmonkey} innovates with Shifted Window Attention and token filtering, boosting performance across text-centric benchmarks and setting new standards in document understanding.